phansch/dotfiles/README.md

 ## What's in there?

 This is meant to be a 'minimal', **distraction free** setup.
+No fancy statusbars, no crazy window decorations, no distractions.
-It should automate as much as possible and keep UI clutter to a minimum.
+With these dotfiles I want to automate as much as possible and keep UI clutter to a minimum for a distraction-free environment.

 I **don't** recommend running the `setup` script on your machine unless you understand what it does.